RELATED ECOLOGY PROGRAMS

 This document is the first volume in a series describing methods for assessing wetland functions in Washington.
 The first volume is divided into two parts.
 The first part contains background information and four assessment methods, one each for four wetland types (subclasses) occurring in the lowlands of western Washington.
 The second part contains procedures and field forms for collecting and recording the data needed to apply the methods.
-Read descriptions of the various chapters below.
+Read descriptions of each chapter below.

 A document listing changes and clarifications to Volume I is available.
 Changes include general comments, as well as changes to specific pages, data, and parts of the data forms.
 Select one of the links below to download the Changes and Clarifications document.
 We are also providing replacements for selected pages.